Kevin Rodney Sullivan: Early life and acting career

-Sullivan is a native of San Francisco who began his career as a child actor.
-He grew up in St. Francis Square in the Fillmore district of San Francisco as the youngest of three children.
-His father was a bus driver, and his mother was a receptionist for the St. Mary's hospital.
+Sullivan is a San Francisco native who began his career as a child actor.
+The youngest of three children, he grew up in St. Francis Square in the Fillmore district.
+His father was a bus driver, and his mother was a receptionist for St. Mary's Hospital.
 According to Sullivan, he was "one step up from a housing project".

-During sixth grade while performing A Midsummer Night's Dream, Sullivan's talents were picked up by Ann Brebner, who placed him and his entire class as extras in a movie by Sidney Poitier, They Call Me Mr. Tibbs! in 1970.
+During sixth grade while performing in A Midsummer Night's Dream, Sullivan's talents were noted by Ann Brebner, who hired him and his entire class as extras in a 1970 Sidney Poitier film, They Call Me Mr. Tibbs!.
 This was his first experience with cinema.
-Brebner would continue to give him auditions for various roles.
-In 1970, he was picked up for a job in an Alpha-Bits Cereal commercial, making over $7,000 off of that role alone.
+Brebner would continue to give Sullivan various auditions.
+In 1970, he was cast in an Alpha-Bits Cereal commercial, earning over $7,000.
 He continued to obtain small roles in theater productions and doing commercials.
-Most notably, He got a role as the Master of Ceremonies during a show of Sesame Street that was being filmed live at Golden Gate Park.
-He was made to "sit on this big garbage can with a microphone and introduce the various skits," with Jim Henson controlling the puppets.
+Most notably, he got a role as the Master of Ceremonies during an episode of Sesame Street being filmed live at Golden Gate Park.
+He had to "sit on this big garbage can with a microphone and introduce the various skits," with Jim Henson controlling the puppets.

-Sullivan then went on to get a part in a movie called Thumb Tripping, with Meg Foster, following which he got a part in a series called Wee Pals on the Go.
+Sullivan was cast in Thumb Tripping with Meg Foster, following which he got a part in a series called Wee Pals on the Go.
 The series was based on a comic strip by Morrie Turner and featured an integrated neighborhood.
-He played the part of Randy, "a kid with a big afro who loved sports," according to Sullivan.
-For Christmas, the producer of that series gave Sullivan his first 8-millimeter camera with which he first experimented in film.
-He acquired a scholarship to St. Ignatius College Preparatory, which was a Jesuit all-boys high school located in the Sunset District of San Francisco.
-"The school had 1,200 boys, only forty of them were black," according to Sullivan.
-At St. Ignatius, Sullivan was challenged in his class work for the first time, and because of his race, was barred from the theater program as well.
-"I felt out of place and no one tried to make me feel otherwise," Says Sullivan.
+He played Randy, "a kid with a big Afro who loved sports," according to Sullivan.
+For Christmas, the producer gave Sullivan his first 8-millimeter camera with which he first experimented in film.

-At one point he joined the Young Conservatory of the American Theater, located in downtown San Francisco.
-As a senior at St. Ignatius, he convinced the theater department to allow him to direct Ceremonies in Dark Old Men, by Lonne Elder; and following this, the school asked him to be the lead in a production of The Tea House of the August Moon.
+He acquired a scholarship to St. Ignatius College Preparatory, a Jesuit all-boys high school in the Sunset District of San Francisco and graduated in 1976.
+"The school had 1,200 boys; only 40 were black," according to Sullivan.
+Sullivan was challenged in his classwork for the first time; he was also barred from the theater program because of his race.
+"I felt out of place and no one tried to make me feel otherwise," said Sullivan.
+At one point, he joined the Young Conservatory of the American Theater in downtown San Francisco.
+During his senior year, he convinced the theater department to allow him to direct Ceremonies in Dark Old Men, by Lonne Elder; following this, the school asked him to be the lead in a production of The Teahouse of the August Moon.